vipul79321/CP_Codes/Dynamic_Programming/Standard_dp.md

 ## Choose Maximum weight with given weight/value ratio
 [Link](https://www.geeksforgeeks.org/choose-maximum-weight-given-weight-value-ratio/)

-Given two arrays of size n - Wt[n] , val[n] and a number k.
-We need to select subset with whose sum of weight / sum of val  == k and sum of weight is maximum among all the possibilities.
+Given two arrays of size n - `Wt[n] , val[n] and a number k`.
+We need to select subset with whose `sum of weight / sum of val  == k` and sum of weight is maximum among all the possibilities.

 Solution -
 * Let dp[i][j] denote the maximum weight that can be obtained from first i elements such that sum of their weight - k * (sum of their value) is j.